grantmacken/glider/src/data/localhost/articles/runtime.md

 ##  Switching DNS Domains

-To switch development to a dns domain you control, change the value of the `DNS_DOMAIN` in the .env file.
+To switch development to a dns domain you control, change the value of the `DOMAIN` in the .env file.
  Next invoke the `make init` target.
  The target will create some some boilerplate src files for your dns domain.